-Food insecurity is a major problem in sub-Saharan Africa where millions of children go hungry every day.
-Malnutrition is linked to nearly half of all childhood deaths and children who are malnourished are smaller and more likely to get very sick from ordinary infections and their brain development could be affected.
-Many farmers struggle to grow enough food for their families on their small tracts of land, and the situation is exacerbated by severe and lengthy droughts affecting the continent.
+Lack of food security is a major problem in sub-Saharan Africa where millions of children go hungry every day.
+Malnutrition is linked to nearly half of all childhood deaths causing children to be smaller and more likely to die from ordinary infections and have poor brain development.
+Many farmers struggle to grow enough food for their families on their small tracts of land, and the situation is made worse by severe and lengthy droughts affecting the continent.

 WHAT Bread and Water for Africa® IS DOING

-Bread and Water for Africa® supports programs that assist small holder farmers, frequently women, by teaching them best practices, providing them with seeds and seedlings, and in some cases purchasing their crops which gives them a steady source of income.
+We support programs that assist small farmers, who are frequently women, by teaching them best practices, providing them with seeds and seedlings, and in some cases purchasing their crops which

 Our partners include: